Interstitial Lung Disease (ILD)

 We also offer dedicated ILD clinical trials, which gives patients the opportunity to benefit from advancements in medicine.

 Your interstitial lung disease care team

-Your interdisciplinary care team is comprised of pulmonologists with advanced training in interstitial lung disease, as well as dedicated thoracic radiologists, lung pathologists and rheumatologists.
+Your interdisciplinary care team is comprised of pulmonologists with advanced training in interstitial lung disease, as well as dedicated respiratory therapists, thoracic radiologists, lung pathologists and rheumatologists.
 Together, these specialists offer unparalleled expertise in both diagnosis and treatment of IDL.
 They collaborate to ensure that you benefit from accurate diagnosis, comprehensive care, support services and the opportunity to participate in groundbreaking clinical trials.